antixenoinitiative/axiwiki/speedrunbuilds.md

 - Shields, while offering excellent protection from ramming damage, are useless if utilizing Silent Running - an extremely valuable tool in the speedrunner's arsenal.
 - Shutdown Field Neutralizers can be useful as some techniques involve triggering the EMP/Caustics on purpose to accelerate the fight.
 - Thermal vent beam lasers are less important as the builds can rely on Silent Running for short periods of time, and there is almost no kiting involved in these fights
 - Some builds may use mirrored surface composite Armor, the reason being that it lessens the heat-damage taken from overheating.
+These can be replaced with military grade when not desired.

 Note that there are roughly 2 main types of speedruns: